saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 ### [BDD and TDD](https://saucelabs.com/blog/a-two-minute-bdd-overview)
 <!-- <img align="right" width="200" height="183" alt="pencil" src="assets/2.02C.png"> -->
 Behavior Driven Development and Test Driven Development are two important strategies to help you understand how to write effective tests.
 [BDD](https://cucumber.io/blog/bdd/bdd-is-not-test-automation/) is a collaborative process that focuses on starting with a business value or need.
-It’s a feature and epic-centric approach to create a requirements analysis.
+It’s a feature and epic-centric development strategy to create a requirements analysis.
 With both BDD and TDD, you plan to write the code for the test first (application code comes later).

 <img src="assets/2.02C.png" alt="Pencil" width="150"/>